uchicago-cs/cmsc22000/website/hw/hw1_rubric.rst

 The graders will also check whether you've provided answers for the exercises in Part III.

-You will earn, at least, the following ESNU score depending on how much work you completed:
+The completeness of your submission will get you to, at most, a Satisfactory score (earning an Excellent score will depend on the quality of your submission).
+More specifically, you will earn, at least, the following ESNU score depending on how much work you completed:

 - Satisfactory: Followed the instructions for Parts I and II mostly correctly, and submitted work for Part III (regardless of whether that work is correct, as long as it constitutes a good-faith effort to complete